Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI

-\textbf{Procedure.} Each session lasted approximately 90 minutes.
-After providing informed consent, participants completed a demographic questionnaire.
-They were then equally divided into two groups (Group I and Group II), with the distribution of general and expert auditors kept consistent across both groups.
-The study employed a mixed design where participants in Group I used systems A, B, and D, while those in Group II used systems A, C, and D. Before using each system, they were provided a tutorial on the system, followed by a warm-up session of up to 5 minutes to familiar themselves with the interface.
-Subsequently, they were given 15 minutes to perform an auditing task, with the goal of acquiring as many insights as possible.
-To balance between controlled comparison and free exploration, all participants began with their assigned prompt but were free to write subsequent prompts on the same topic.
-Each starting prompt was assigned to an equal number of participants.
-They were also instructed to note down their insights in phrases or short sentences as soon as they get them to eventually form an auditing report after using each system.
+Participants were also instructed to note down their insights in phrases or short sentences as soon as they got them to eventually form an auditing report after using each system.
 We employed the think-aloud protocol~\cite{think-aloud} to capture their reasoning process.
 After completing the tasks with all three systems, participants filled out a questionnaire that included NASA-TLX scales for each system and several 7-point Likert scales to rate the usefulness of system components.